nubonics/Public/Python/tensorflow/handwritten_digits/README.md

 # Handwritten Digits

+## Accuracy:
+- How accurate is digit classification with this model?
+99.8%

 ## Purpose:
 - Learn about tensorflow
 - Be able to run a model on a local image file